basnijholt/nijho.lt/content/post/agentic-coding/index.md

 Here's something that would be literally impossible without AI: I decided to enable ALL 800+ Ruff linting rules on a 20,000-line codebase.

-For context, [Ruff](https://docs.astral.sh/ruff/) is a blazingly fast Python linter that implements rules from over a dozen different tools.
+For context, [Ruff](https://docs.astral.sh/ruff/) is a extremely fast Python linter that implements rules from over a dozen different tools.
 Most projects enable maybe 50-100 rules.
 I wanted all 800+.